jwchang418/RingClock/README.md

 | Gnd | -> | Gnd |

 ## Thonny
-We use Thonny as development enviroment, which can be downloaded at [here](https://thonny.org/).
+We use Thonny as development enviroment which can be downloaded at [here](https://thonny.org/).

 ## Code
 Save the code as main.py into the raspberry pi pico w.